devnomadic/Albatross/README.md

 These workflows automatically:
 - Generate authentication keys during CI/CD
 - Build and deploy the Blazor WebAssembly app to Cloudflare Pages
-- Process and deploy the Cloudflare Worker with environment-specific API keys
+- Process and deploy the Cloudflare Worker to separate preview or production workers
 - Create preview environments for feature branches and PRs
+- Clean up preview workers when PRs are closed

 ## Project Structure